TheRealAnonymous008/quartz/content/details/game design/mechanics/Internal Economy Design Patterns.md

 ## Dynamic Engine
 * *Intent*: A source produces an adjustable flow of resources.
 Players can invest resources to improve the flow.
 * *Motivation*: A dynamic engine produces a steady flow of resources and opens the possibility for long-term investment by allowing the player to spend resources to improve production.
-The core of a dynamic engine is a positive constructive feedback loop.
+The core of a dynamic engine is a positive constructive [[Feedback Loop|feedback loop]].

 ### Applicability
 * You want to introduce a [[Trade Offs|trade off]] between short term goals and long-term investment.